pimicah/Moneyball/README.md

 My solution to solve this problem will be the development of a data science project.
 This project will utilize a variety of databases, and analyzed using ggplot and R Studio.

 #### Step 01.Data Description:
+In this first section the data will be aggregated and studied.
+Data will be used from Sean Lahaman's website, a very useful source for baseball statistics.
+The data can be found in tags.
+Each player is assigned a unique number (playerID).
+All of the information relating to that player is tagged with his playerID.
+The playerIDs are linked to names and birthdates in the MASTER table.
+Along with the master table the database is comprised of the following main tables: batting statistics, pitching, fielding statistics.

+#### Step 02.
+Feature Engineering:
+To determmine the value of the player we look at several statistics.
+The batting average, on base percentage, and slugging percentage that will be calculated in order to improe the model and exploratory data analysis.

+#### Step 03.
+Data Filtering: